elle-trees/lsw1.live/README.md

 # lsw1.dev

-A modern, fast, speedrunning leaderboard platform for LEGO Star Wars: The Video Game.
-Built with React, TypeScript, and Vite as an alternative to traditional database sites.
-Makes heavy use of shadcn components and rolldown-vite.
+A modern, fast, speedrunning leaderboard platform built with React, TypeScript, and Vite as an open-source and ad-free alternative to traditional database sites like Speedrun.com.
+Runs can be mass imported from SRC using the public API (see our working WR progression graph!).
+As an example, this project is currently set up to mirror the Speedrun.com leaderboards for LEGO Star Wars: The Video Game.
+The site is designed to be easily configured using the admin page at runtime with minimal code edits or rebuilding required.
+A fork or branch with significant improvements to the code structure and multi-game support is planned.

 ## Features

+### Homepage
+- **Verified runs and total time** - Track the total number of verified runs and time the game has been played.
+- **Recent Runs** - View the most recently submitted runs.
+- **Game Details** - Game details are part of the site header.

 ### Leaderboards
 - **Full Game Leaderboards** - Track runs across different categories (Any%, 100%, Free Play, etc.)
-- **Individual Level Runs** - Separate leaderboards for each level with different categories
+- **Individual Level Runs** - Separate leaderboards for each level with different categories.
-- **Community Golds** - Community Gold splits leaderboard for each category and level
+- **Community Golds** - Community Gold splits leaderboard for each category and level.
-- **Platform filtering** - PC, PS2, Xbox, GameCube.
+- **Platform Filtering** - PC, PS2, Xbox, GameCube.
 The leaderboard is filtered by platform by default.
 - **Run Types** - Solo and Co-op runs.
 Solo runs are default.
 - **Filtering** - Filter by category, platform, run type, and level for ILs and CGs.
 - **Real-time Rankings** - Automatic rank calculation with stud icons for top 3 positions.
 - **Pagination** - Paginated leaderboards, points leaderboard, and admin views for easier viewing of large tables.

 ### Points System
-- **Balanced Points System** Points system rewards totals runs submitted and Top 3 across all categories.
+- **"Balanced" Points System** - Points system rewards total runs submitted and Top 3 across all categories.
 - **Points Leaderboard** - Top players ranked by total points.

 ### User Profiles